What is a dental implant?

 An implant is an artificial tooth root, a cylinder of titanium usually less than half an inch long, which is placed in the jaws.
 Dental implants were developed in Sweden in the mid 1960’s and are used as supports to permanently attach from one to a full set of replacement teeth.

 Implants can be made of pure titanium or a titanium alloy which makes the implant stronger.
-They can also be made of Zirconium, a ceramic material.
+They can also be made of Zirconia, a ceramic material.
 Titanium has been used for over 50 years and has an impeccable track record in terms of biologic compatibility.
-Zirconium is relatively new and is less proven.
+Zirconia implants have been available for nearly 20 years, primarily in Europe.
+They have been improved over the years and are now FDA approved in the United States.
+They can be successfully used in most situations where titanium implants are indicated however, they do have their limitations especially when using implants to replace a full arch of teeth.
+Contact our office if you are interested in learning more about these all ceramic implants.

 How much do dental implants cost?